Asymptotic Bounds and Online Algorithms for Average-Case Matrix Discrepancy

-As noted by Bansal, Jiang and Meka \cite{Bansal23}, matrix discrepancy is closely related to random matrix theory, where the spectral norm of $\sum_{i=1}^n x_iA_i$ for a random signing $x \in \{\pm1\}^n$ is investigated, and is therefore a natural counterpart to study.
-Besides from being a theoretically exciting question, several applications of matrix discrepancy are known, for example, it played an important role in the resolution of the Kadison-Singer problem due to Marcus, Spielman and Srivastava \cite{Marcus15}, it was applied by Reis and Rothvoss \cite{Reis20} in the context of graph sparsification, and Hopkins, Raghavendra and Shetty \cite{Hopkins22} revealed an interesting connection between the matrix Spencer conjecture and quantum communication.
+As noted by Bansal, Jiang and Meka \cite{Bansal23}, matrix discrepancy is closely related to random matrix theory, in particular to a detailed understanding of the random spectral norm of $\sum_{i=1}^n x_iA_i$ for a random signing $x \in \{\pm1\}^n$.
+Aside from being a theoretically exciting question, several applications of matrix discrepancy are known.
+For example, matrix discrepancy played an important role in the resolution of the Kadison-Singer problem due to Marcus, Spielman and Srivastava \cite{Marcus15}, was applied by Reis and Rothvoss \cite{Reis20} in the context of graph sparsification, and was shown by Hopkins, Raghavendra and Shetty \cite{Hopkins22} to have interesting connections with quantum communication.

-\textbf{Probabilistic setting.} While earlier results in discrepancy theory were mainly concerned with worst-case instances, the study of average-case instances has lately received more attention.
-In the vector setting, essentially two random models have been considered.

-A line of work originating in Karmarkar \cite{Karmarkar86}, continued by Costello \cite{Costello09} and Turner, Meka, Rigollet \cite{Turner20} studied the asymptotic discrepancy of $m$-dimensional standard Gaussian vectors $v_1,\ldots,v_n$.
-The work of Costello \cite{Costello09} considered the constant dimension regime $m = O(1)$.
-Its main result shows that the distribution of a certain random variable, counting the number of low discrepancy solutions, tends to a Poisson distribution.
-In particular, the author concluded that